Beginnerbakes

 Instructions

-2. Add the cold, cubed butter to the flour mixture and rub it in with your fingertips until the mixture resembles coarse breadcrumbs.
+2. Add the cold cubed butter and rub it into the flour with your fingertips until the mixture resembles coarse breadcrumbs.

-3. Gradually add cold water, 1 tablespoon at a time, mixing gently until the dough just comes together.
-Add an extra tablespoon if needed.
+3. Add cold water, 1 tablespoon at a time, mixing gently until the dough just comes together.
+Add 1 to 2 extra tablespoons only if needed.

-4. Shape the dough into a ball, wrap it tightly in cling film, and chill in the fridge for at least 30 minutes.
+4. Shape the dough into a ball, wrap it tightly, and chill in the refrigerator for at least 30 minutes.

-7. Add diced potato, carrot, swede, black pepper, thyme, and rosemary to the pan.
+7. Add the diced potato, carrot, swede, black pepper, thyme, and rosemary.

-8. Cook the vegetables gently for 5-7 minutes, stirring frequently, until they begin to soften.
-Add peas if using, and cook for an additional 2 minutes.
+8. Cook the vegetables gently for 5 to 7 minutes, stirring often, until they begin to soften.
+Add peas if using and cook for 2 minutes more.

-9. Remove from heat and allow the filling to cool to room temperature.
+9. Remove the filling from the heat and cool it to room temperature.

 11. Divide the chilled dough into 4 equal portions.

-13. Place 1/4 of the cooled vegetable filling on one half of each pastry circle, leaving a 1-inch border around the edges.
+13. Place one quarter of the cooled vegetable filling on one half of each pastry circle, leaving a 1 inch border.

-14. Lightly wet the edges of the pastry with water, then fold the other half over to enclose the filling, forming a semi-circle.
+14. Lightly wet the pastry edges with water, then fold the other half over the filling to form a semi-circle.

-15. Press the edges firmly together and crimp by folding the edge over itself to create the traditional Cornish pasty seal.
-This is important to prevent filling leaks during baking.
+15. Press the edges firmly together and crimp by folding the edge over itself to seal the pasty.

-16. Place the pasties on the prepared baking tray.
+16. Place the pasties on the prepared baking tray and brush the tops with beaten egg if using.

-18. Bake for 35-40 minutes or until the pastry is golden brown and fully cooked.
+17. Bake for 35 to 40 minutes, until the pastry is golden brown and fully cooked.

 Frequently Asked Questions